 You raise me up to walk on stormy seas

 In particular, she has worked in places where intellectual disability was not understood and the right support not provided.
 Her talks highlight some ways we all may assist people less able than ourselves so they are confident and included in all our communities.

 You raise me up to more than I can be

 In 2017-2018, Kylie attended the uni 2 beyond program, run by the Centre for Disability Studies (an affiliate of the University of Sydney’s Medical School).
 The program aims to help students become real advocates and supporters of social inclusion.

 Awards & Achievements

 One of the best times of Kylie’s life was representing Australia in tennis.
 She played tennis in the Dublin 2003 and Shanghai 2007 Special Olympics.

 Kylie has represented people living with intellectual disability on various committees and networks.
 She was named as 2019 Sydney Local Health District’s Volunteer of the Year.

 In December 2020, Kylie received an Australian Aspire Award Medal of Recognition for Individual Best Achievement Service to the Australian People.

-Recently, Kylie also took part in a presentation with Centre for Disability Studies Director, Assoiate Professor Mary-Ann O’Donovan, Amrita Ramjas and David Pech about the uni 2 beyond program.
+In that same month, Kylie also took part in a presentation with Centre for Disability Studies Director, Associate Professor Mary-Ann O’Donovan, Amrita Ramjas and David Pech about the uni 2 beyond program.
 This was attended by the Attorney-General’s department staff in Canberra.